-Do Russians Have Regional Accents?
+Do Russians speak with regional Russian Accents?

+Have you ever heard of different Russian accents?
 In the UK, where I’m from, accents are a big deal.
 Regional accents can vary hugely across distances of just a few miles, and accents are often used (however unfairly) as a basis for judgements about a person’s background, class or education.

 So, when I began learning Russian in St. Petersburg, it seemed only natural to me that I’d be picking up Russian with an accent specific to the city.
 After all, someone in St. Petersburg would surely speak differently to someone almost 10,000 km away in Vladivostok… right?

 As it turns out, that’s only partly true.
 In fact, Russian is one of the most standardised languages in the world.
 While there is some regional variation, it’s often not particularly pronounced.
 If you’re not a native speaker, you’d be forgiven for not even noticing it at all.

 There are several historical reasons why the Russian language is so homogenous despite Russia’s large size.
 Part of it stems from the mass movements of people around the country, and between rural and urban areas, that occurred under the USSR, which significantly reduced regional variation.
 Another cause was the Soviet introduction of universal, compulsory education, which set out to replace regional dialects with the Standard Russian that is still spoken today.
 And, of course, all Soviet media was delivered in Standard Russian too, which only made things even more uniform.